For admissions information, please email [email protected].

-As a DPPD student you will join other established leaders in public, private and nonprofit sectors to design frameworks and strategies for sophisticated problem-solving – not only will you learn from your peers, but from Price’s expert faculty and advanced practitioners with first-hand knowledge of addressing some of the most complex and challenging governance problems of our times.
+This program brings together established leaders in industry, government, and nonprofit sectors to design frameworks and strategies for sophisticated problem-solving.
+Students learn from their peers as well as from the Price School’s expert faculty, who address some of the most complex and challenging governance problems of our time.

 The DPPD supports students in developing a deeper understanding of their professional practice, supporting the development of networks, and refining skills through a cohort-based model.
 Learning objectives include: